maxstellar/maxstellar-Biome-Macro/README.md

 - Jester and Eden detection (coming soon!)
 - Configurable Discord notifications for biomes and Jester (coming soon!)

+## Installation
+Download the [latest release](https://github.com/maxstellar/maxstellar-Biome-Macro/releases/latest) as a .zip file and extract into an empty folder.
+Run the .exe file and configure to your liking.
+Alternatively, download and run the Python file, along with needed images and libraries.

 ## Common Issues
 ### Macro doesn't detect biomes
 - Close ALL instances of Roblox and the macro, and then opening Roblox, and then opening the macro.